kubernetes/minikube/docs/addons.md

 # Add-ons

 Minikube has a set of built in addons that can be used enabled, disabled, and opened inside of the local k8s environment.
-Below is an example of this functionality for the `heapster` addon:
+Below is an example of this functionality for the `dashboard` addon:

 ```shell
 $ minikube addons list